christopher-wang-2000/connect-four/README.md

 - Each turn, the program prompts the user for a column to add their piece to.
 If the column is full or invalid, the program re-prompts the user.
 - After each move, the program updates and prints the board and checks whether the piece that has just been added has resulted in a victory (4 in a row).
 If so, it prints a victory message for the winning player.
 - If the board is full and nobody has won, the game ends in a draw.

+How the AI opponent works:
+- It checks whether any of the moves it could make would result in it winning, and if so, it plays that move.
+- If no such winning moves exist, it simulates all possible moves of the player after its next move.
+It removes all moves that would allow the player to win from the list of possible moves.
+- From the remaining list of possible moves, it selects one at random.
+- Currently WIP: I'm currently working on a implementation where the AI can simulate any number of future turns, rather than just one or two, and find moves that allow it to force a win over the player and avoid the player being able to force the AI to lose.